Crochet Daisy Coin Purse

-Just can’t get enough of making this sweet daisies.
+Just can’t get enough of making this sweet daisy.
 The crochet hooks are like a magnet pulling my hands!!!
 I made this purse to match the tote bag but this time I used single strand yarn.
-By using single strand the daisy is smaller and about half the size of the one on the tote.
+By using a single strand the daisy is smaller and about half the size of the one on the tote.

 My mind is going to explode!
 I have the desire to write down the pattern of the basic purse.
 I have never done any pattern authoring before, this is my first trial.
 Please just be patient with me, I will need time to write, test to come up with a foolproof one to ensure that the pattern won’t bring you to never, never-land :p

 Not only this, you can reuse it to make into another purse for whatever reason; get bored with the original purse, purse torn beyond usage.
 All you need to do is just remove it from the existing purse and sew on a new one 🙂 Another recycling exercise!
-You can refer to my tutorial on “sewing a frame clutch purse” on how to sew the frame, you will find it at the end of the post as sewing the frame is always the last procedure.
+You can refer to my tutorial on “sewing a frame purse” on how to sew the frame, you will find it at the end of the post as sewing the frame is always the last procedure.

 This purse measured: 10cm W x 9.5cm H, about the same size as my previous stripe coin.

 Enough to put lipstick, a small mirror, some credit cards, and some cash.